***THESE STATEMENTS HAVE NOT BEEN APPROVED OR REGULATED BY THE FDA. WE ARE NOT DOCTORS, THEREFORE ALWAYS CONSULT WITH YOUR DOCTOR FIRST.

 *Check your spices and pre-made sauces!

-How can I tell the difference between US grown garlic and Chinese grown garlic?
+How can I tell the difference between US grown garlic and imported grown garlic?

 This is a picture of garlic grown in the US.
 It has roots:

 Lack of soil stains.
 It is completely naturally for garlic to have soil stains.
-Chinese garlic is heavily bleached to remove soil stains and has an unnaturally white color.
+Imported garlic is heavily bleached to remove soil stains and has an unnaturally white color.

 Taste.
-Chinese garlic has a more metallic and bitter taste due to a lower concentration of allicin and higher concentration of chemicals and heavy metals.
+Imported garlic has a more metallic and bitter taste due to a lower concentration of allicin and higher concentration of chemicals and heavy metals.

-ALL Pet foods * (For those of you who have the very good fortune of sharing your life with an animal companion, even the US has poor regulations for what goes into our pet food.
-Many of the popular-name pet food companies, even the ones sold at your Vets office, get their ingredients from China.
-Pet food ingredients from China have been found time and time again to contain some of the most despicable ingredients that you should never give to your pet, including: formaldehyde, plastics, cardboard, other non-edible materials, petroleum, lead, arsenic, feces, melamine, mercury and more).
+A Note About Pet foods * (For those of you who have the very good fortune of sharing your life with an animal companion, even the US has poor regulations for what goes into our pet food.
+Many of the popular-name pet food companies, even the ones sold at your Vets office, get their ingredients from other countries.
+Pet food ingredients have been found time and time again to contain some of the most despicable ingredients that you should never give to your pet, including: formaldehyde, plastics, cardboard, other non-edible materials, petroleum, lead, arsenic, feces, melamine, mercury and more).

 Now that more light has been shed on this issue, I hope that it has inspired you to take a deeper look into where ALL of your food comes from.
 I really encourage all of you to go out and do your research into ALL matters that are important to you.
 There is a great sense of personal empowerment in being able to say, “I know all of the facts AND I am choosing to do it this way” VS “I’m doing what someone else said I should do”.
 Well wishes on your journey of living your best life…